oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 requests to ensure the authenticity and integrity of all header values relevant for the security of the application servers.

-If an attacker was able to get access to the internal network between proxy and application server, it could also try to circumvent security controls in place.
+If an attacker was able to get access to the internal network between proxy and application server, he could also try to circumvent security controls in place.
 It is therefore important to ensure the authenticity of the communicating entities.
-Furthermore, the communication link between reverse proxy and application server must therefore be protected against tapping and injection (including replay prevention).
+Furthermore, the communication link between reverse proxy and application server must therefore be protected against eavesdropping, injection, and replay of messages.

 ## Refresh Token Protection {#refresh_token_protection}